 Q: Will you shoot explicit content?

-For a number of reasons mostly having to do with my day job, I don't often publish explicit content.
+For a number of reasons, I don't often publish explicit content under my own name.
 I do, however, shoot explicit images during collab shoots quite regularly.
 I want the models I work with to have whatever kind of images they want.
 While there are a few very extreme types of content that I won't shoot, such as anything based on harmful or hateful racial, gender, or ethnic stereotypes, I'm generally willing to shoot most anything as long as everybody involved is a consenting adult.

-I may ask that you not credit me when you publish more explicit images from our shoot.
+I may ask that you not credit me when you publish more explicit images from our shoot, though.

 Q: Can I get prints or instant photos?